 Why is my friend having Thanksgiving dinner on the Monday night before Thanksgiving?
 Because she is divorced and she doesn’t have her kids this year on Thanksgiving.
-This is a great example of a wonderful mother who is coping with divorce in a really positive way.
+This is a great example of a wonderful mother who is coping with divorce at Thanksgiving in a really positive way.

 In most custody agreements, parents take turns for holidays, so you end up with your kids every other year.
 For many people, being without their kids on a major holiday is devastating.
 It’s depressing and sad, and people feel lonely and isolated.
 I’ve even heard a divorced woman say, “I feel like a loser.”
 Why on earth would someone feel like a loser because it’s not their turn to have the kids on Thanksgiving?!
 But, I get it.
 It’s not rational, it’s an emotional reaction.

 Think about it.
 Those family holidays in the traditional sense are a thing of the past.
-And that’s something that is sad, and okay, healthy actually, to grieve.
+And that’s something that is sad, healthy actually, to grieve.
 But at some point, (and only you can decide when) it’s time to make new traditions and enjoy the holidays with and without your kids.

 Like my friend did, have Thanksgiving with your kids on another night, either before or after.
 It will be just as special if you make it that way.
 Turkey is turkey.
 If you are with loved ones and you are sitting around laughing and talking, what’s the difference if it’s Thursday or one day next week?

-2. Talk to your kids: When sending the kids off with mom (or dad) make sure you tell them to have a great time and that you will be fine.
+When saying goodbye to the kids, make sure you tell them to have a great time and that you will be fine.
 “Mom is spending it with my family and friends.
 I’m going to have such a nice time.
 I’ll miss you, but I will be seeing you really soon.
 And you are going to have the best time!”
 Remember, they didn’t ask to alternate Thanksgiving with their parents.
 So, make them feel as good about it as you can.

-Feeling guilty about getting a break is just plain stupid, and a waste of a perfectly delightful day you could have.
+Feeling guilty about getting a break is just a waste of a perfectly delightful day you could have.
 If you don’t have anywhere to have Thanksgiving, rent movies, read books, cook for yourself.
 And guess what?
 You don’t have to have turkey!
 You can make a pizza or salmon or fried chicken or pasta.
 Other things you can do: journal, take a hot bath, watch the entire first season of Homeland.
 Just enjoy the peace.
 It’s only one day.
 You’ll be fine!
 Being alone is totally okay.
-Be okay with it.

 Say something like, “I understand how you feel.
 I’m sorry you are hurting.
 I hope you know how much your mom (or dad) loves you, and that when you get home, he (or she) is going to be so happy to see you!
 And I am so appreciative that I get to have you for today.”

-On Thanksgiving, remember this.
+In coping with divorce at Thanksgiving, remember this.
 It’s only one day, and it’s a day to give thanks.
 So, be thankful for everything you have in your life, your kids, and all your loved ones and friends.
 Don’t worry too much about petty stuff or about schedules.
 Just enjoy the day, as you should enjoy EVERY day.
 Happy Thanksgiving!